creachadair/chirp/spec.md

 A peer MUST **respond with error** for:

-- A Request packet with an unknown method ID (code 1).
+- A Request packet with an unknown method ID (using result code 1).
-- A Request packet with a duplicated pending request ID (code 2).
+- A Request packet with a duplicated pending request ID (using result code 2).

 ### Call Subprotocol